hoodiecrow/ConsTcl/README.md

 __read-quoted-expr__

+`read-quoted-expr` is activated by `read-expr` when reading a single quote (').
-`read-quoted-expr` parses input starting with a "'", and then parses an entire expression beyond that, returning it wrapped in a list with `quote`.
+It then reads an entire expression beyond that, returning it wrapped in a list with `quote`.
+The quoted expression is made constant.

 <table border=1><thead><tr><th colspan=2 align="left">read-quoted-expr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>an expression wrapped in the quote symbol or end of file</td></tr></table>